ading2210/libcurl.js/README.md

 ```
 If the websocket proxy URL is not set and one of the other API functions is called, an error will be thrown.
 Note that this URL must end with a trailing slash.

+Changing the websocket proxy URL will not close any existing connections.

 ### Getting Libcurl's Output:
 If you want more information about a connection, you can pass the `_libcurl_verbose` argument to the `libcurl.fetch` function.
 These are the same messages that you would see if you ran `curl -v` on the command line.
 ```js